hreinwal/DESeq2Analysis/README.md

 * Execute this script in the same folder where files are stored

 This script will run DESeq2 with pairwise Wald's t-test and IHW when correcting p-values for multiple testing after Benjamini-Hochberg.
 The output will be annotated with using R's *AnnotationDbi* with the *org.Dr.eg.db*.

+Not the most beautiful code in world but it does the job ;)